davide97g/icrypto.trade/README.md

 Packages:

-- `tsconfig`: a shared Typescript Configuration
 - `design`: design module for the logo
-- `models`: a shared Typescript Interface module (TO BE DONE)
+- `types`: a shared Typescript Interface module

 ### Build